isomerpages/mlaw-pto/_deceased-cpf-estate-monies/0-cpf-monies.md

 If the person who has died did not make a valid nomination, the CPF Board will send their CPF money to us, as required by law.

-The CPF Board will also send us the CPF money of a person who has died if the person chosen to receive that money is under 18 years old (unless she is a widow).<br><br>
+The CPF Board will also send us the CPF money of a person who has died if the person chosen to receive that money is under 18 years old (unless she is a widow).<br>

 **2. What do I need to do for the CPF money to be distributed to me?**